 The market’s potential is huge.
-Western spirits currently account for less than 2 per cent of a total Chinese drinks beverage market worth £42bn and currently dominated by baiju, or rice wine, which accounts for £24bn.
-With growing wealth and urbanisation that £42bn pie will surely grow.
+Western spirits currently account for less than 2 percent of a total Chinese drinks beverage market worth £42bn and currently dominated by baiju, or rice wine, which accounts for £24bn.
+With growing wealth and urbanization that £42bn pie will surely grow.

 Marketing to China it's also an Agency

 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today